-Schools are responsible for reviewing their budget and requesting any adjustments, if needed, before the district's final carryforward amounts are calculated.
-Principals should review their budget and charges on a periodic basis but no later than the end of the school year (August).
+Schools are responsible for reviewing their budgets and requesting any adjustments before accounting closes the year, prior to calculation of final carryforward amounts in October.
+Principals should review their budgets on a periodic basis but no later than the end of the school year (August).
 Any errors found after carryforward is distributed cannot be corrected.